may “To Do’s”

 - Fertilize landscape plants - trees, shrubs, perennials, groundcovers, etc. (An inexpensive soil test can provide direction on specific fertilizer formulation.)
 Read and follow label instructions.

 - MULCH, MULCH, MULCH.
 We recommend shredded wood mulch.
 Remember mulch serves both to insulate the root system and hold in valuable moisture.
 (Yes, it will eventually get hot and dry).

 - Plant herbs and veggies.
 Pay close attention to planting instructions, timing and spacing.

 - Fertilize your lawn.
 We do NOT recommend “weed-n-feed” products.

 - Watch out for signs of iron deficiency (yellowed leaves with dark green veins).
 Often it is most prominent on new growth.
 Treat with chelated iron / sulfur products.

 - Watch new growth on roses for possible Rose Rosette disease.
 Don’t wait to take corrective action.

-- Prune trees and shrubs as soon as spring growth begins, highlighting damage to be removed.
-If you must prune oaks (best not to) use pruning paint to prevent Oak Wilt infection.
+- Prune trees and shrubs, guiding new growth with selective pruning.
+If you must prune oaks (best to wait until mid-summer) use pruning paint to prevent Oak Wilt infection